harshavardhan571/Personal-Expense-Tracker/read.md

 ---

-# Part 4: What students should check
+# Part 4: What We should check

-After creating these files, the project should now look like:
+After creating these files, the project should now look like: expense-tracker/
+├─ src/
+│ ├─ main.py
+│ ├─ tracker.py
+│ └─ storage.py
+├─ data/
+│ └─ expenses.json
+├─ README.md
+└─ .gitignore